raffael/rattata.js/README.md

 Here, we're creating a new model named 'facebook' and specify one method called 'getFullname' which gets its data via GET from the social graph using the parameter {id} given by our controller.
 The optional function defines a data enrichment operation to post-process the AJAX data result.
 In this case, we are synthetically creating a new property 'fullname' using the first_ and last_name properties.

-6. And now, we're creating the view: Make a file 'welcomeView.html' in the right folder and paste the following lines:
+And now, we're creating **the view**: Make a file 'welcomeView.html' in the right folder and paste the following lines:

 ```html
    <h2>Hello World<*= (this.fullname!=null) ? ', '+this.fullname : '' *></h2>